 Located in the Loop, the Chicago French Market is the only year-round, indoor market place with over 30 local vendors selling everything from fresh ingredients to specialty gifts.
 Make your way to the lower level of the Metra Train Station (131 N. Clinton) for stand after stand of culinary treats.
 Market vendor specialties include:

 - Charcuterie, including locally-made prosciutto and Montreal-style smoked meat

 - Authentic dishes from Vietnamese, Korean, Mexican, Indian and other ethnic cuisines

 - Belgian frites, served with mayonnaise and ketchup in paper cones

 - Natural, locally homemade soaps and bath essentials

-Chicago's Farmers Markets bring more than 70 vendors selling fresh fruits, vegetables, plants and flowers to neighborhoods throughout the city of Chicago.
-From downtown Daley Plaza to Lincoln Square, Wicker Park and Hyde Park, they sprout up every spring and summer season with the freshest picks from area farmers and artisans.
+Operated by the City of Chicago, these community farmers markets bring more than 70 vendors selling fresh fruits, vegetables, plants and flowers to neighborhoods throughout the city.
+From the Loop's Daley Plaza up to Lincoln Square and down to Pullman, they sprout up every spring and summer season with the freshest picks from area farmers and artisans.

 Visit chicagofarmersmarkets.us for a detailed schedule and full list of locations for this year.